 a pre-set combination of fields among the ones you will find in the ‘Formulas’ (see 4.3.3.4.3, Formulas), e.g. SSH computation.

-To check if your expression is well formulated, you can click on the 'Check syntax' (green tick on the left) button (note, however, that this won't provide you with a validation of the relevance of your expression from the point of view of physics).
+To check if your expression is well formulated, you can click on the 'Check syntax' (green tick on the right) button (note, however, that this won't provide you with a validation of the relevance of your expression from the point of view of physics).

 The 'Show Info' button provides information about the original units (the ones defined in the data products) and the units used during computation or selection.